 - Most commercially available aquamarines are already heated.
 They can even be treated at the mine before they reach the market.
 This applies to finished stones as well as rough.

 - Not all aquamarine can be heated successfully.
 Stones from some sources will crack and break apart during treatment and thus aren't normally heated.

 - In general, aquamarine is usually under stress along the length of the crystal at about a third to the middle of its thickness.
 Beryl tends to crack lengthwise.
 Since most aquamarine isn't that big around, yields and stone sizes will decrease dramatically when it cracks.

-- Heating an aquamarine with a flaw, bubble, or inclusion will usually make the problem grow.
-Even if you only see a hint of a flaw, that may indicate there are problems in the stone you can’t see.
+- Heating an aquamarine with a flaw, bubble, or inclusion will usually make the problem worse.
+Even if you only see a hint of a flaw, that may indicate there are problems in the stone you can't see.